akhilaanna/association-between-teenagebirthrate-householdincome-employmentrate/README.md

 *Standard Error*: 0.039538306 --> On average, the predicted value is 0.04 units away from the actual value.
 This is a low number, meaning that there is less difference between the predicted and actual values than if the standard error were higher.

 *Coefficients*:	3.08E-06 (household income), 0.009663745 (teenage birth rate) --> The coefficient for household income is extremely low (3.08E-06), but this doesn't necessarily mean that the effect of household income on employment rate is small.
 Since the household income values are large (in tens of thousands), the coefficient ends up being smaller to compensate for those large values.
-Though the value is small, it is still positive, meaning that there is a positive correlation between household income and employment rate (as income increases, employment rate by a little bit.)
+Though the value is small, it is still positive, meaning that there is a positive association between household income and employment rate (as income increases, employment rate by a little bit.)

 The coefficient for teenage birth rate is also low, but not as low as the coefficient for household income.
 Though low, it is positive, so in this model, as teenage birth rate increases, employment rate increases a little bit.
 This contrasts the results from the simple linear regression, so further research may be necessary to reach a consistent conclusion.